Introduction

 "Great.
 I'm looking forward to being able to travel farther faster."

-"I'm looking forward to showering in the plane.
+"I'm looking forward to showering on the plane.
 Remember how bad we smelled when we took that flight to Kiev?"
 Matt said, wrinkling his nose.

-"It's got my water filters installed so nearly unlimited water for the showers."
+"It's got my water filters installed so nearly unlimited water for the showers," I agreed.

 "I got the tour yesterday.
 I'm liking the increased size as well.
 I could barely fit in your Grandpa's Gulfstream."